Physics implication from higher weak isospin decomposition: Revisiting the 3-3-1 model

 While such a new physics has not been confirmed, we would like to argue in this work that the 3-3-1 symmetry may be broken at a very high energy scale, much beyond TeV scale, but imprinted at TeV is an abelian theory entirely different from the usual 3-3-1 model.
-That said, the 3-3-1 symmetry is broken at high energy by a Higgs octet, \be S=\sqrt{2} T_m S_m = \sim (1,8,0),\ee which transforms the same with the $SU(3)_L$ gauge field in adjoint representation.
+That said, the 3-3-1 symmetry is broken at high energy by a Higgs octet, \be S=\sqrt{2} T_m S_m = \sim (1,8,0), \ee which transforms the same with the $SU(3)_L$ gauge field in adjoint representation.
 Notice that in this case the $SU(3)_L$ generators are related to the Gell-Mann matrices, such as $T_m=\la_m/2$ ($m=1,2,3,\cdots,8$), while the non-Hermitian scalars \be S^\pm_{12}=\fr{S_1\mp i S_2}{\sqrt{2}},\ S^{\mp q}_{13}=\fr{S_4 \mp i S_5}{\sqrt{2}},\ S^{\mp(1+q)}_{23}=\fr{S_6\mp i S_7}{\sqrt{2}}\ee are associated with the weight-raising and lowering operators, $(T_1\pm i T_2)/\sqrt{2}$, $(T_4\pm i T_5)/\sqrt{2}$, and $(T_6\pm i T_7)/\sqrt{2}$, respectively.
+Notice also that each complex field $S_{12}$, $S_{13}$, and $S_{23}$ contains two independent degrees of freedom as its real and imaginary parts originating from $S_m$; or in other words, as appeared in (\ref{sstt23l}), $S^+_{12}$ and $S^-_{12}\equiv (S^+_{12})^*$ and so forth for pairs of $S_{13}$ and $S_{23}$ are independent degrees of freedom.
 When $S_8$ develops a VEV, i.e. $\langle S_8 \rangle =\La$, the Higgs octet has a VEV structure, \be \langle S \rangle = \fr{1}{\sqrt{6}} . \ee Such a $S$ breaks the 3-3-1 symmetry to an intermediate symmetry, \bc \ec Indeed, only $T_{4,5,6,7}$ are broken due to $[T_{4,5,6,7},\langle S\rangle]\neq 0$, whereas $T_{1,2,3}$, $T_8$, and $X$ are all conserved by $\La$, because of \be [T_{1,2,3,8},\langle S \rangle ]=0=[X,\langle S \rangle],\ \ee where note that $T_m=\la_m/2$, as mentioned.
 That said, the octet breaks $SU(3)_L\rightarrow SU(2)_L\otimes U(1)_{T_8}$, while conserving $U(1)_X$, which differs from the cases of Higgs triplet and sextet.
 Interestingly, this kind of breaking leads to a decomposition of every particle multiplet of $SU(3)_L$ into those of $SU(2)_L\otimes U(1)_{T_8}$ below the breaking energy scale, for instance, the isodoublet-isosinglet splitting in $3=2\oplus 1$ or in $3^*=2^*\oplus 1$ in which $T_8$ values of component $2$ or $2^*$ and $1$ are appropriately taken.
 Generically, a $SU(3)_L$ multiplet separates into a normal isomultiplet---a weak isospin multiplet that has normal $B-L$ number as of the standard model---simply called {\it isomultiplet} and an abnormal isomultiplet---a weak isospin multiplet that has abnormal $B-L$ number as of dark sector---called {\it isopartner} (see below for imposing $B-L$ and matter parity to this model).